w3c/wai-intro-wcag/content/supplemental.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-This is a placeholder page for updated guidance on making content more usable for people with cognitive and learning disabilities.
+This is page describes more concise guidance on making content accessible to people with cognitive and learning disabilities.
 The redesign will be published here in March 2022.

 {::nomarkdown}
 {% include box.html type="end" %}